United Kingdom cost-of-living crisis

-Since late 2021, the prices for many essential goods in the United Kingdom began increasing faster than household incomes, resulting in a fall in real incomes.
-This is caused in part by a rise in inflation in the UK, as well as the economic impact of issues such as the COVID-19 pandemic, Russia's invasion of Ukraine and Brexit.
-While all in the UK are affected by rising prices, it most substantially affects low-income persons.
-The British government has responded in various ways, such as by making provision for a £650 grant for households in receipt of means-tested benefits, a £150 council tax rebate, and implementing an Energy Price Guarantee.
+In late 2021, the prices of many essential goods in the United Kingdom began increasing faster than household incomes, resulting in a fall in real incomes.
+The phenomenon has been termed a cost-of-living crisis.
+It is due in part to the economic impact of the COVID-19 pandemic, including a global surge in inflation, as well as the economic instability caused by Brexit and the Russo-Ukrainian war.

+While all in the UK are affected by rising prices, the crisis most substantially affects low-income persons.
+The British government has responded with measures including grants, tax rebates, and subsidies to electricity and gas suppliers.
+Regular pay began to outpace inflation beginning in May 2023, but living costs have remained at elevated levels, and have continued to increase faster than headline inflation into 2025.
+The Joseph Rowntree Foundation projected in 2025 that disposable incomes would continue to decline for the rest of the decade.

 Definition

 The Big Issue newspaper defines a cost-of-living crisis as "a scenario in which the cost of everyday essentials like energy and food is rising much faster than average incomes".
-The think-tank Institute for Government defines the UK's cost-of-living crisis as "the fall in real disposable incomes (that is, adjusted for inflation and after taxes and benefits) that the UK has experienced since late 2021".
+The Institute for Government think tank defines the UK's cost-of-living crisis as "the fall in real disposable incomes (that is, adjusted for inflation and after taxes and benefits) that the UK has experienced since late 2021".

+By January 2024, the 12-month Retail Price Index had fallen to 4% after peaking at 11.1% in October 2022, while workers' wages had risen 6.2% in the last quarter of 2023.
+In late 2023, the Resolution Foundation estimated that household incomes would not return to pre-crisis levels until at least 2027.

 Causes

 Both global and local factors have contributed to the UK's cost-of-living crisis.

+Global factors

 According to Bank of England governor Andrew Bailey, about 80% of the causes driving the cost-of-living crisis are global.
 These include the various forms of instability the world has experienced in the early 2020s such as the COVID-19 pandemic, a chip shortage, an energy crisis, a supply chain crisis, and Russia's invasion of Ukraine.
-The UK was reported to be among the worst affected among the world's advanced economies.
 In 2021, the UK's inflation was less than that of the US, but high US inflation was not generally experienced as a cost-of-living crisis due to the stimulus cheques that had been distributed to American households.
-Though in 2022 the cost-of-living crisis was also reported as being a global phenomenon, having impacts that include those living in the US, across Europe, and as risking an "apocalyptic" impact for those in the developing world.